magna-sec/magna-sec.github.io/_posts/2024-11-21-First-Post-Blues.md

 Reversed: P4ssw0rdTw0
 ```

-Obviously there's a lot of optimsation that can be done but I wanted to keep the code close to the Ghidra output.
+Obviously there's a lot of optimisation that can be done but I wanted to keep the code close to the Ghidra output.

 Essentially the first byte is taken from `password` and put at the end of `buffer` so its filled from the back.
 Like: